aditya-dan/chinese_transliteration/README.md

 ### 5. Test the models

 Commands can be found in configs/test_regression.md.
-<<<<<<< HEAD
-Testing for the BERT-WWM + SGNS model should be done in regression/test_regression.md.

-## BERT-Style MLM (Custom Approach)

-# Proceed with caution!
-This one isn't the one most currently updated - data flow and structures may be different between this and the final version outlined above.

 Testing for the BERT-WWM + SGNS model should be done with regression/test_regression.py, NOT the one in mlm.

 ## BERT-Style MLM (Custom Approach)

 Proceed with caution!
-This one isn't the one most recently updated - data flow and structures may be different between this and the final version outlined above.
+This one isn't the one most currently updated - data flow and structures may be different between this and the final version outlined above.

-> > > > > > > refs/remotes/origin/main

 #### BERT-Style MLM download link